Moving Image Collections

 ICFA holds a small collection of black-and-white and color 16mm moving images: the Red Sea Monasteries in Egypt, the Hagia Sophia and Kariye Camii in Istanbul, Turkey, and the Dumbarton Oaks Gardens in Washington, D.C.
 For preservation, ICFA's moving image collection was sent to Colorlab in Rockville, MD in October 2011; the reformatting project was completed in March 2012.
 Currently, all of the original films are safely stored in ICFA’s cold storage area.
 Digital copies for these films are available online through and Dumbarton Oaks Gardens.

-The films of the Red Sea Monasteries of Saint Paul and Saint Anthony, Hagia Sophia, and Kariye Camii are part of ICFA's leading archival collection:
+The films of the Red Sea Monasteries, Hagia Sophia, and Kariye Camii are part of ICFA's leading archival collection:

 Meanwhile, the Dumbarton Oaks Gardens film is part of ICFA's general collection.
 It was re-discovered in early 2011 when ICFA staff learned that three (3) film reels in cold storage contained footage of the Dumbarton Oaks Gardens.
 For background information about the films, please refer to these related blog posts:

-The Byzantine Institute and Dumbarton Oaks Fieldwork Records and Papers contains one (1) black-and-white film of the Red Sea Monasteries of Saint Paul and Saint Anthony, filmed in 1930, which constitutes unique documentation of the monastery of Saint Anthony, the everyday life of the monks and local men, and the surrounding landscape.
+The Byzantine Institute and Dumbarton Oaks Fieldwork Records and Papers contains one (1) black-and-white film of the Red Sea Monasteries, filmed in 1930, which constitutes unique documentation of the monks and local men, and the surrounding landscape.
 This film documents the first official project undertaken by the Byzantine Institute and Thomas Whittemore, which occurred between 1929 and 1932.

 Thomas Whittemore was the founder and director of the Byzantine Institute, a non-profit organization that was established in 1930 to conserve, restore, study, and document the Byzantine monuments, sites, architecture, and arts in the former Byzantine Empire.